dark mode light mode Search Menu

 Worth rewatching for reasons besides Easter eggs, Bustillo’s crafty, comic consideration of a higher power and the afterlife begins in the most down-to-earth way possible, honing in on Rita (Monica Villa), a steward of the Lord with no official title at the church where she mops floors and dusts off the pews in between Sunday services, but devoted to a cause bigger than herself, or at least so she thinks.
 With Beba, a silver-haired queen bee and her friends around always looking to show her up, Rita may give glory to God, but starts wanting at least a little more for herself, believing she may have uncovered something she’ll be celebrated for upon coming across a statue that even her parish’s priest can’t believe exists, though this divine intervention is less a sign from up above than some meticulous internet searches.

 One would be wise not to look up much more themselves about what happens next in “Chronicles of a Wandering Saint,” but cinephiles are bound to experience their own little slice of heaven as Rita approaches hers, with Bustillos using the supernatural qualities afforded by the medium to continually reenvision the community around Rita and for her to see them in a new light as well as vice versa as she contemplates what meaning she has to them.
 Beautifully shot with a wily sense of humor, the film evokes transcendence regardless of what’s responsible and builds upon work Bustillos has done in shorts such as “Museum of Fleeting Wonders” where he invited people who experienced uncanny events to get in touch so he could recreate them.
-As his first feature debuted in Austin, the director generously spoke about how he didn’t want to lose that same participatory spirit as he moved to a larger canvas, incorporating those that live in the town where the film is set into the making of it and how it yielded such a heartfelt production that effortlessly touches the profound.
+When his first feature debuted in Austin, the director generously spoke about how he didn’t want to lose that same participatory spirit as he moved to a larger canvas, incorporating those that live in the town where the film is set into the making of it and how it yielded such a heartfelt production that effortlessly touches the profound.

 I’ve heard you were actually a Catholic missionary in your youth.
 How do you end up as a filmmaker?